Pjotjee/Crypto/REPORT.md

 2. DataActivity: The coin forecast overview
 3. NewsActivity: The list with news articles of the coin.

-The MainActivity only has an onCreate() method that calls on CoinAdapter(), this CoinAdapter fills all the list entries with a getView() method.
+The MainActivity has an onCreate() method that calls on CoinAdapter(), this CoinAdapter fills all the list entries with a getView() method.
+The setOnItemClickListener() is called when the user clicks on a coin in them list, and it will start the DataActivity.

 1. MainActivity

     MainActivity()
     - onCreat()
+    - CoinAdapter()
+    - setOnItemClickListener()

     CoinAdapter()
     - getView()

+2. DataActivity

+    DataActivity()